PROCEDURE FOR CUTTING THE PASSOVER BREAD AT HOME

 (The female head of the house places bread and milk on the table).

 CEL: Loving God, in the fullness of time, your Son came and renewed the Passover of the Old Testament.
 Bless us as we remember the Passover of the Old Testament and the new Passover that Jesus gave for us.
-Help all these family members who eat this bread and drink this milk to live and share, serve and live as a family, in love and togetherness.
+Enable all these family members who eat this bread and drink this milk to unite and cooperate, serve, and cohabitate as a family, in love and harmony.
 Eternal Lord forever.

 ALL: Amen

-(The celebrant cuts the Passover bread in the shape of a cross and then into small pieces.
-The elders take the bread from him with both hands.
-All sit on seats, consume the bread after dipping in the Passover milk that is poured into the cups).
+(The celebrant cuts the Passover bread with a knife in the shape of a cross and then slices them into small pieces.
+Starting with the oldest, everyone should accept the bread from him with both hands.
+All eat the bread after dipping it into the Passover milk that has been poured into the cups).

-The Knanaya Global Foundation NFP, a non-profit organization registered in IL, USA that also undertakes many other projects on worldwide Knanaya Community hosts Knanayology.
+The Knanayology Foundation (Knanaya Global Foundation NFP), a non-profit organization registered in IL, USA, hosts Knanayology and undertakes other projects on Knanaya Community .